3 best practices to increase your app retention rate

-An existing customer is also 50% more likely to try new products and costs less to nurture to purchase.
+Loyal customers who return to your product repeatedly are likely to spend 31% more, and an existing customer is also 50% more likely to try new products, and costs less to nurture to purchase.

-Many companies are laser-focused on customer acquisition when user retention provides more lifetime value for both the business and its customers.
-That’s why app retention rates are so important; losing your customer at any part of the buyer’s journey is bad for business.
+Many companies are laser-focused on customer acquisition, but using your mobile app retention metrics to create customer loyalty strategies can provide more lifetime value for both the business and its customers.
+This is why app retention metrics are so important; losing your customer at any part of the buyer’s journey—especially post-purchase—is bad for business.

 Ultimately, app retention is about driving consistent usage through value.
 But how do you get users to develop the habit of returning to your app?